MarineEvoEcoLab/EecSeq/Protocol.md

 ---
 ### Library Amplificiation

-1. Make the library amplification **master mix** on ice, _note, if samples are being multiplexed and have different primers, do not make a master mix_:
+1. Make the library amplification **master mix** on ice, _note, if samples are being multiplexed and have different primers, do not make a master mix.
+If you are multiplexing, you can use the PCR primers outlined in the Genomic Library Prep section_:

 |Component| Volume needed for 1 reaction (1/2 reactions from kit protocol), including 10% excess|
 |---------|--------------------|